maheshsabnis/DxcJuly2021New/Readme.md

 	- OpenAPI Ids
 		- What if the Managed cline wants to access API methods for HTTP Calls using Service Proxy Stub?
 OR eventthe TypeScript clientts wants to access the API with Simple Coding standard?
 		- The OpsnAPI Specification 3.0 allows developers to create a simple API Documentation by configuring HTTP Merthods names as developer friendly methods
+    - Managing Responses from the API
+		- Validation of Models
+		- Process BAsed Exceptions
+			- Implement the custom Middleware that will be added in the Http Pipeline
+		- Security Implemnation
+		- Managing the Model Design for performing Read/Write Operations
 	- Middlewares
+		- Class that is constructor injected with 'RequestDelegate' delegate object
+			- This delegate invokes a method that is accepting the input parameter as 'HttpContext'
+			- InvokeAsync(HttpContext context) {  /* Logic for Middleware */}
+		- Create an extension class
+			- This class will register a middleware class in the Pipline using IApplicationBuilder
 	- Swagger Service
 	- Proxy Class for Client
 	- Token Based Authentication